SUYASH-a17/Learn_git/README.md

-git rm -r --cached [file/folder/.]- clear the cache git rm home.html - deletes the file and moves to staging(does the git add . command) for us so we are ready to commit git mv home.html index.html - rename a file
+git rm -r --cached [file/folder/.]- clear the cache git rm home.html - deletes the file and moves to staging(does the git add . command) for us so we are ready to commit git mv home.html index.html - rename a file git diff - shows the difference between 2 commit git log --oneline - shows logs in oneline with a hash number git commit --amend - modifies/make changes to a commit